SpatialPathology/InSituPy-Scripts/README.md

-# 🧬 InSituPy-Scripts
+# 🧬 InSituPy-QuPath

-This repository contains a collection of scripts designed to complement the use of InSituPy, a Python package for analyzing single-cell spatial transcriptomics and proteomics data.
+This repository contains a collection of scripts and documentation designed to connect [InSituPy](https://github.com/SpatialPathology/InSituPy) with [QuPath](https://qupath.github.io).

-The scripts are grouped by tool or language and serve various purposes such as data export, preprocessing, and integration.
+The scripts serve various purposes such as data export, preprocessing, and integration.

 ---

 ## 📂 Folder Overview

-### `qupath/`
+### `scripts/`
 Scripts written in Groovy for use with [QuPath](https://qupath.github.io).
 These scripts help export image data and annotations in formats compatible with InSituPy.

 Included scripts: